MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/use/known-issues.md

 The Computer Management solution contains a subset of the tools from the Server Manager solution, so the same known issues apply, as well as the following Computer Management solution specific issues:

-- If you use a Microsoft Account ([MSA](https://account.microsoft.com/account/)) to log on to you Windows 10 machine, you must specify “manage-as” credentials” to manage your local machine [16568455]
+- If you use a Microsoft Account ([MSA](https://account.microsoft.com/account/)) to log on to you Windows 10 machine, you must specify "manage-as" credentials to manage your local machine [16568455]

 * When you try to manage the localhost, you will be prompted to elevate the gateway process.
 If you click **no** in the User Account Control popup that follows, Windows Admin Center won't be able to display it again.
 In this case, exit the gateway process by right-clicking the Windows Admin Center icon in the system tray and choosing exit, then relaunch Windows Admin Center from the Start Menu.